dv01-inc/mcp-chat-wksp/README.md

 This workspace demonstrates a complete **"dumb client"** architecture where:
 - **Next.js app** handles only UI and user experience
-- **MCP Gateway** manages all AI/LLM processing and tool orchestration
+- **AI Service** manages all LLM processing, database operations, and tool orchestration
 - **Intelligent routing** automatically selects the best tools for each user request
 - **Containerized deployment** with Docker and PostgreSQL